adamogr/TikTok-Viewbot/README.md

 Repeatedly sends TikTok Views to a video of choice.

 ## Information
 This tool was developed to demonstrate how straightforward it is to automate a service like [vipto.de](https://vipto.de/).
-They have their own TikTok Viewbot you can use, but can only send 1000 views each minute — it was recently changed from 30 to 60 seconds.
+They have their own TikTok Viewbot you can use, but can only send 1000 views every 90 seconds or so — it was recently changed from 60 seconds.
 My script automates that process, helping you go AFK (away from keyboard).
-Simply paste a TikTok video URL, come back in an hour and the TikTok video should have 60.000 more views!
+Simply paste a TikTok video URL, come back in an hour and the TikTok video should have around 60.000 more views!
 You will receive 1.440.000 views a day.<br><br>
 I developed this bot because people are currently selling bots automating [vipto.de](https://vipto.de/), when really it is extremely easy to develop — it took me approximately 10 minutes.<br><br>
 I tried running two instances of the program, and surprisingly, it worked; sent twice as many views.
 Usage of this tool will definitely cause the targeted video to be on the TikTok "For You" page — increases chances to become TikTok famous.
 Please refrain from using this **TikTok Automated Viewbot** as viewbotting is against TikTok's Terms of Service.
 Nevertheless, if you use this, you are doing it at your own risk.
 You have been warned.